 The paramount consideration at Lincoln High School is the needs of the students.
 The Linc (mentoring) system, the house structure, and pastoral care system are designed to provide ongoing support and guidance to students.
-The school provides a warm and caring environment for all students and encourages them to become lifelong learners through individual learning and learning with others.
+Our aim is to see all students leave Lincoln High School with the qualifications, skills, and confidence to succeed beyond our school gates.